ukparliament/commons-library-open-day/2025/idms/index.md

 We **subject index parliamentary business** of the Commons and the Lords, supporting researchers and others to find what they need.
 We tie together information from disparate procedural systems.
 We make links in data that reflect how parliamentary business actually happens.

-We maintain a **controlled vocabulary** to cover the business of both Houses.
-The vocabulary is emergent from parliamentary business.
+We maintain a **thesaurus**.
+The subjects, organisations and names represented are emergent from parliamentary business in both the House of Commons and the House of Lords.
 We consult with colleagues across Parliament, making best use of their subject matter expertise.

 We have **domain expertise**.
-The team understands parliamentary procedure across both Houses.
+The team understands parliamentary procedure in both Houses.
 We adapt our information management as business practice and procedure changes.
 We document parliamentary procedures.
 We work with internal and external domain experts and colleagues in the Digital Service to design data models that reflect the complexities of Parliament.

 We look after the **central database for Members of the House of Commons** - keeping it up to date with new starters and leavers, contact details, party affiliation changes, as well as changes to the machinery of government.

-We collaborate with the [History of Parliament Trust](https://www.historyofparliamentonline.org/)  on [Members of Parliament after 1832](https://membersafter1832.historyofparliamentonline.org/) - covering the social background of MPs since 1832 - and another covering [Peerages](https://peerages.historyofparliamentonline.org/) in the Kingdoms of England, Ireland, Great Britain and the United Kingdom from 1603 to the present day.
+We collaborate with the [History of Parliament Trust](https://www.historyofparliamentonline.org/)  on [Members of Parliament after 1832](https://membersafter1832.historyofparliamentonline.org/) covering the social background of MPs since 1832, and on [Peerages](https://peerages.historyofparliamentonline.org/) in the Kingdoms of England, Ireland, Great Britain and the United Kingdom from 1603 to the present day.

 ## Find our work